🧢 Beautiful ✨ Detailed πŸ’ Adorable

 • 05

-Pins or sewing pins for positioning pieces
+Pins or sewing pins for positioning

 • 06

-Stitch markers (optional for assembly)
+Stitch markers (optional but helpful)

 • 07